Learning Styles

 - My Style - Their Style by Ministry Tools Resource Center

-Teachers must guard against teaching in ways that utilize only or primarily their own teaching style.
+Teachers must guard against teaching in ways that utilize only or primarily their own learning style.
 This worksheet will remind teachers that students learn best using their styles of learning, not the teacher's, but also encourages teachers not to park themselves at the door when they teach.